Noway2win/SimpliestSlider/ReadMe.md

 });
 ```

-6. Thats all, slider should be on a page in any kind of div, you choose.
+6. Thats all, slider should be on a page in any kind of div, you choose with buttons and slides counter on right top corner.

 ## Error handling